Follow us!

 Baptismal preparation is a necessary requirement to have your child baptized at Good Shepherd.

-To register for this session contact Trisha in the Office of Faith Formation, 910- 425-5617
+To register for this session contact Jan in the Office of Faith Formation, 910- 425-5617

 Most Holy Sacrament, the Eucharist